romans-weapon/spear-framework/README.md

 ```

 4. Enable verbose logging
-   To get the output df at each stage in your connector you can explicitly enable verbose logging as below after creating a connector object.This is completely optional.
+   To get the output df at each stage in your connector you can explicitly enable verbose logging as below as soon as you a connector object.This is completely optional.

 ```commandline
 connector.setVeboseLogging(true) //default value is false.